najir/DSA/README.md

 12/26/22: Implementing Pre/In/Post, Level, zigzag, odd/even traversals before completing my r/b tree due to the use of traversals and BST deletion operations needed in rb deletions.
 ### Red/Black Tree
 Created tree and leaf class for a red/black sorting tree.
-Leaf contains left/right nodes along with a set color of red(0) or black(1)
+Leaf contains left/right/parent nodes along with a set color of red(0) or black(1).
 ### AVL Tree
-Set up tree and AVL leaf class using leaf base.
-Leaf contains left/right and balance factor.
-Code itself is recursive to remove parent variable and parent calls.
+Inherited Leaf Node with added balance variable.
+Balance is checked at each pass of recursion and rotations are applied as a recursion ends.
+### Spanning Tree
+N/A